GA-CyberWorkforceAcademy/GTA-Labs/sql-inject.md

 SQL Injection Attack Lab
 =================================
-__Copyright © 2014 Wenliang Du, Syracuse University.
+__Copyright 2006 - 2016 Wenliang Du, Syracuse University.
-The development of this document is/was funded by the following grants from the US National Science
-Foundation: No. 1303306 and 1318814.
-This lab was imported into the Labtainer framework by the Naval Postgraduate School, Center for Cybersecurity and Cyber Operations under National Science Foundation Award No. 1438893.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation.
-A copy of the license can be found at http://www.gnu.org/licenses/fdl.html.__
+The development of this document was partially funded by the National Science Foundation under Award No. 1303306 and 1318814.
+This lab was imported into the Labtainer framework by the Naval Postgraduate School, Center for Cybersecurity and Cyber Operations under National Science Foundation Aware No. 1438893.
+This work is licensed under a Creative Commons Attribution-Non- Commercial-ShareAlike 4.0 International License.
+A human-readable summary of (and not a substitute for) the license is the following: You are free to copy and redistribute the material in any medium or format.
+You must give appropriate credit.
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+You may not use the material for commercial purposes.__

 Overview
 ========